 Release Approved Registrants From the Waitlist

-Now that you have increase the tickets / event capacity in the previous step, you can release the registrants from the waitlist.
+After increasing the tickets / event capacity in the previous step, you can release the registrants from the waitlist.
+Click the Release button to release an attendee or click Release All Tickets to release everyone.

 Note: Currently there is no option to download the waitlist, you may reach out to support if you need the list in a CSV file.